-The application seeks approval for a reconfiguration of the existing lot into two equal-sized lots, facilitating the construction of two high-quality, single storey, Dwelling Houses.
-Each dwelling has been individually designed to maximise privacy, natural light, and ventilation, while incorporating modern architectural elements that complement the character of Port Douglas.
+The proposed dwellings have been individually designed to maximise privacy, natural light, and ventilation, while incorporating modern architectural elements that complement the character of Port Douglas.
 The proposal includes landscaped outdoor areas, private open spaces, and high-end finishes, ensuring a premium residential outcome that aligns with the expectations for development in this high-value coastal area.

 The dwellings have been designed to minimise site disturbance.
 The rear outdoor entertainment areas will be constructed with elevated structures to accommodate the natural topography and overland stormwater flow paths.
 The built form is articulated to reduce bulk and scale, ensuring a visually attractive streetscape.
+The design appropriately manages stormwater, access, and servicing requirements, while preserving the amenity and character of the surrounding area.